SU-sumico/edse/README.md

-The programs and materials used in the class are stored in each folder.
+The datasets and materials used in the class are stored in each folder.
 * 00: python
 * 01: csv data
 ---